roadiereloaded/roadiereloaded.github.io/index.md

 <hr />
 I really like Kevin Skoglunds way of teaching. very cool.
 But the course I have is for <strong>Rails 4</strong> - so a little _outdated_

-<code>However, it seems I can get the complete current rails course from Michael Hartl (whom I also like as a teacher, great dude) with 9 ebooks and 54 hours of video to keep forever for $441.
+...it seems I can get the complete current rails course from Michael Hartl (whom I also like as a teacher, great dude) with 9 ebooks and 54 hours of video to keep forever for $441.
 That seems like a good deal.
 If another 999 students bought that He might offer it for half the price.
-But that would only be $220.000 ... that might not cover the costs of creating the course plus paying for the webserver etc. </code>
+But that would only be $220.000 ... that might not cover the costs of creating the course plus paying for the webserver etc..

 _I think I will go for the 441 version together with the 148 refactoring - thats below 600 and way below 25.000 for an education._